 "And to wait for his Son from heaven, whom he raised from the dead, even Jesus, which delivered us from the wrath to come." - 1 Thessalonians 1:10

 One of the common arguments used to support a pretribulational rapture is the belief that since the Bible says God's people are not appointed unto wrath (1 Thessalonians 1:10, 5:9) then the Church will therefore not go through the great tribulation, which, they claim, is characterized by the pouring out of the wrath of God (Revelation 15:1, 16:1).
 If God pours His wrath out upon the world during the final years of mankind, then the Church cannot be there.
-This reasoning has influenced many Christians into a false hope, for the argument is based upon a complete misunderstanding of the Greek language and the nature of the wrath of God.
+This reasoning has influenced many Christians into a false hope, for the argument is based upon a misunderstanding of the nature of the wrath of God.

 TWO KINDS OF WRATH